CaptainCrowbar/unicorn-lib/unicorn/regex.md

 is not guaranteed to be UTF-8).

-The second problem with standard regexes is that, by the rules of the C++ standard, they _cannot_ properly support UTF-8 or 16 strings.
-The regex grammar (based on that of JavaScript/EcmaScript, with a few changes) matches on an element by element basis; a "character", as far as regex matching is concerned, is a single code unit, not a Unicode scalar value (which may be represented by more than one code unit in UTF-8/16).
-This still allows literal matching of multi-unit UTF-8/16 characters (the encoding will be the same in the regex and the subject string, so they will match unit for unit), but makes it impossible to match multi-unit characters to non-literal regex elements;
-for example, `std::regex(".")` will not match `u8"€"` (even if the system encoding is UTF-8).
-For the same reason, it is impossible to specify a character range that includes multibyte characters (e.g.
-`std::regex(u8"[À-ÿ]")` will not do what you probably expected).
+The second problem with standard regexes is that, by the rules of the C++ standard, they _cannot_ properly support UTF-8 strings.
+The regex grammar (based on that of JavaScript/EcmaScript, with a few changes) matches on an element by element basis; a "character", as far as regex matching is concerned, is a single code unit, not a Unicode scalar value (which may be represented by more than one code unit).
+This still allows literal matching of multi-unit UTF-8 characters (the encoding will be the same in the regex and the subject string, so they will match unit for unit), but makes it impossible to match multi-unit characters to non-literal regex elements; for example, `std::regex(".")` will not match `u8"€"` (even if the system encoding is UTF-8).
+For the same reason, it is impossible to specify a character range that includes multibyte characters (e.g. `std::regex(u8"[À-ÿ]")` will not do what you probably expected).

 Finally, standard regexes don't support the `\p{...}` and `\P{...}` character classes, which match on Unicode properties.
 This may be a minor obstacle